The public computers have the following resources.

 - A standard computer reservation is 1 hour, with the possibility of a limited number of automatic extensions, subject to demand.

-- 15-Minute Express Computers are available through the reservation system.
+- 15-Minute Express Computers are available.
 These computers are intended for quick tasks like checking e-mail or Internet searches.

-- Users are limited to 240 minutes (4 hours) per day on all of BPL’s public computers.
+- Users are limited to 120 minutes (2 hours) per day on all of our public computers.

 Guidelines for Using a Computer

 - Users must conform to the policies stated here and to our General Rules and Regulations when using library computers.

 - Boulder Public Library cards & Computer Use cards are non-transferable.
 Users must use their own library card to reserve a computer.
 The use of a friend or family member’s library card is not permitted and may result in the suspension of computer privileges.